nudzo/pg-trx/README.md

 - Pre-configured with pgvector and TimescaleDB extensions
 - Extensions are automatically enabled on database initialization
 - Parametrized versions for easy updates
+- Fully compatible with the original PostgreSQL image
+- Semantic versioning for image tags

 ## Usage

 ### Build Locally

-To build the image locally:
+To build the image locally with default versions:

 ```bash
 docker build -t custom-postgres .